lovrosdu/klor/doc/tutorial-05-execution.md

           (B nil)))))
 ```

+We've used the following to model the problem:

+- `order` is a map `{:title <string> :budget <number> :address <string>}`,
+- `catalog` is a map of `<string> <number>` pairs mapping book names to their prices,
+- `ship!` is a side effectful function that executes the book shipment and returns the delivery date.

-With the choreography is in place, we can write "driver code" that will invoke the respective projections.
+With the choreography in place, we can now write Clojure "driver code" that will invoke the respective projections.
 This is done using Klor's `(play-role <conf> <chor> <arg>*)` function.
-It invokes the desired projection of a choreography and passes to it the given arguments.
+It invokes the desired projection of a choreography and passes it the given arguments.

 `play-role` and configure the necessary transport functions and TCP sockets as the locators.